myaphoo17/SchoolRegistration/README.md

 # SchoolRegistration
-Student Registration CRUD with Servlet,Jsp
+Student Registration CRUD with Servlet,Jsp and Spring MVC